nodize/nodizecms/README.md

 Now refresh your browser !
 Do you see pages & articles ?
 Great !

-Open a new browser window and enter this URL : "http://127.0.0.1:3000", if you're a lucky dude, you're just looking at a dynamic webpage powered by Node.js & NodizeCMS !
+Open a new browser window and enter this URL : "http://127.0.0.1:3000", if you are lucky, you're just looking at a dynamic webpage powered by Node.js & NodizeCMS !

 License
 -------